Today's Articles

 Chattel Slavery in America, a story

 *On this date, we affirm the institution of Chattel Slavery in the United States of America.
-This episode was instituted in Puerto Rico and Florida circa 1500 by Spain.
+Spain instituted this episode in Puerto Rico and Florida circa 1500.

 Ponce de Leon, Don Hernan Cortez, Christopher Columbus, and others brokered kidnapped Africans from Africa to support the Middle Passage to the United States.
 A chattel slave is an enslaved person who is permanently owned and whose children and children are automatically enslaved.
 Chattel slaves are individuals treated as complete property to be bought and sold.